 - Make a salad.
 I love this superfood quinoa salad, and Adam leans towards this quinoa and black bean salad.

 - Swap out basic oatmeal and replace it with quinoa for breakfast.
 Top with your favorite toppings like blueberries, honey, and yogurt.
 Or, for a savory breakfast, top fluffy quinoa with a fried or poached egg and veggies.

 - Scatter cooked quinoa over salads or swap out rice in rice bowls or stir-fries for a more nutrient-rich base of cooked quinoa.

-- We’ve also swapped brown rice in these veggie burgers with quinoa with great success.
+- We’ve also swapped brown rice for quinoa in these veggie burgers with great success.